 The means whereby Chuen Chung and Iron Steel cross paths for the final showdown is probably the best encapsulation of how mind-bending Drunken Tai Chi can be for audiences steeped in the assumptions of Western filmmaking, and unfamiliar with those of its Chinese counterpart.
 The assassin has a child, a little boy of perhaps three years, and Chuen Chung happens to witness him being kidnapped off the street by bandits we’ve never seen before and won’t be seeing again.
 Chuen Chung has no idea who the kid is, you understand.
 He jumps in to rescue him simply because that’s what any respectable kung fu master ought to do under the circumstances.
 Iron Steel, meanwhile, is frantically searching the marketplace for his son, not having seen the abduction go down, and therefore totally clueless about what might have become of him.
 The first face-to-face meeting between the antagonists thus takes the form of the target returning the assassin’s child to him.
 In a Hollywood movie, that would surely mean the end of the conflict, or at least provide a mechanism for its peaceful resolution.
 Whether on the spot or after an interval of dramatic soul-searching, we could expect Iron Steel to break his contract with Ta Sha’s father in gratitude for Chuen Chung’s heroism.
 But that’s not what happens in Drunken Tai Chi.
 Here, a contract is a contract and an assassin is an assassin, even if he’s also a doting father, and the showdown between Iron Steel and Chuen Chung occurs right on schedule.
 At the same time, though, that final fight, like all the ones leading up to it, is treated at least partly as a slapstick comedy set-piece, despite being not only a literally deadly serious affair, but also in some sense a tragic one.
 These are not our storytelling norms, this matter-of-fact admixture of violence, humor, and pathos, and Drunken Tai Chi becomes pleasantly disorienting for Western viewers in part because of it.

 Digging a bit deeper, and returning to the specific subject of Drunken Tai Chi’s sense of humor, the divergence from Occidental expectations lies less in what this movie plays for laughs than in how.
 In Europe, North America, and British Oceania, it isn’t unheard of for a movie to ask us to laugh along as it murders its protagonist’s family and leaves him homeless and destitute, but it would take a black comedy indeed to attempt such a thing.
 The mood of Drunken Tai Chi doesn’t read as black, though.
 Indeed, it’s downright sunny!
 Under our rules for light comedy, people’s actions don’t generally have serious consequences, especially when they very obviously would in the real world.
 You might even argue that those artificially lowered stakes are the very thing that defines light comedy in the West.
-Pick a random film featuring the Bowery Boys, Will Farrell, or any of a hundred comics from the years in between, and you’ll see poverty, homelessness, crime, substance abuse, family dysfunction, and even outright violence have been treated as fundamentally harmless chuckle-generators.
+Pick a random film featuring the Bowery Boys, Will Farrell, or any of a hundred comics from the years in between, and you’ll see poverty, homelessness, crime, substance abuse, family dysfunction, and even outright violence treated as fundamentally harmless chuckle-generators.
 To steal a line from Patrick Swayze in Road House, Occidental light comedy posits a world in which pain don’t hurt.
 Drunken Tai Chi, in contrast, is all about serious consequences.
 Its whole second and third acts are motivated by Ta Sha’s post-traumatic stress disorder and his father’s determination to make Chuen Chung pay for inflicting it.
 As if that weren’t enough of a downer, the denouement has Iron Steel pushed by his code of professional ethics to attempt the murder of a boy whom he by then has every reason to consider his friend.
 And yet this movie somehow never seems like a downer at all.

 Drunken Tai Chi is just as startlingly weird in its approach to physical comedy, which you’d think would be something of a universal language.
 You can see it most clearly in the handling of the puppeteer’s wife.
 One look at her, and you’ll assume that she’s here mainly to serve as a delivery system for fat jokes.
 That’s true in a very general sense, but this movie’s fat jokes aren’t like most others you’ve probably encountered.
 Instead of the usual gawking cruelty, they’re all premised on the fact that despite her huge size and ungainly appearance, Lydia Shum is as fast, as nimble, and as acrobatic as even Donnie Yen himself.
 It’s both very refreshing and an awesome sight to behold.